Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 | Prism Central API v3 | Yes | Primary path; always available |

-| Prism Central API v4 | Yes | Auto-probed; full DRP-based CRT support |
+| Prism Central API v4 | Yes | Auto-detected; full DRP-based CRT support |

 | Single-cluster PC | Yes | Default configuration |

-| Multi-cluster PC | Yes | Use cluster= parameter |
+| Multi-cluster PC | Yes | Use the cluster= parameter |

 11.4 Hypervisor restore targets

-| Hypervisor | Backup (source) | Restore INBOUND (F6) | Notes |
+| Hypervisor | Backup (source) | INBOUND restore (F6) | Notes |

 |---|---|---|---|

-| Nutanix AHV | Yes | Yes (F4 same-cluster, F5 alternate-cluster) | Full native support |
+| Nutanix AHV | Yes | Yes (F4 same cluster, F5 alternate cluster) | Full native support |

-| Proxmox VE | Use sibling plugin | Yes (qemu-img → qcow2) | Unit-tested; E2E pending lab access |
+| Proxmox VE | Use sibling plugin | Yes (qemu-img → qcow2) | Unit-tested |

-| VMware vSphere | Use sibling plugin | Yes (qemu-img → vmdk) | Unit-tested; E2E pending lab access |
+| VMware vSphere | Use sibling plugin | Yes (qemu-img → vmdk) | Unit-tested |

-| Microsoft Hyper-V | Use sibling plugin | Yes (qemu-img → vhd/vhdx) | Unit-tested; E2E pending lab access |
+| Microsoft Hyper-V | Use sibling plugin | Yes (qemu-img → vhd/vhdx) | Unit-tested |

 12. Security